 The CVQO Westminster Award

 The CVQO Westminster Award is our annual competition designed to recognise and reward the most deserving of our learners.

 Each year we invite cadet and youth group leaders to come forward and nominate a brilliant young person for something they’ve achieved.
 Additionally, for the first time, nominations can now be endorsed by fellow cadets!
-It’s optional, but if a fellow cadet would like to endorse the nomination, they can now do this on the nomination form.

 We deliberately leave the criteria for the nomination open; it could be that they’ve overcome a personal challenge, helped a family member or friend in need, undertaken some amazing community/charity work or are simply an all-round terrific character.

 Nominations for the 2020 Award are now closed.

 - Be registered for or have completed a CVQO BTEC Level 2 qualification

 - Be born between 1 September 2001 and 31 August 2003